Allegheny-Computer-Science-300-S2021/lab01-RobertMcMaster/writing/reflection.md

 1. What kind of research is this method or tool used for?

-This method is used for accurately evaluating of genomic sequences of data.
+This method is used for accurately evaluating the genomic sequences of data.

 2. How does this method or tool work?
 What does it do?